What’s the next best thing to coding? The code editor, of course!

 Honestly, I won’t even dare to go there! 😀 😀

 However, if you’re into Web development, there’s an alternative I want you to think about — online code editors!
+You can also call them cloud-based code editors.

 In a nutshell, these are editors that reside entirely on a remote server and are accessible via the browser.